Wary investors eye China's back-door entry into MSCI indexes

 NEW-ECONOMY STOCKS

-Investors welcomed the move, which will give them exposure to U.S.-listed tech giants like Alibaba (BABA.N) and Baidu (BIDU.O), which are more geared to China’s domestic consumption, which is still rising even as other parts of the economy, such as manufacturing, struggle.
+Investors welcomed the move, which will give them exposure to U.S.-listed tech giants like Alibaba and Baidu, which are more geared to China’s domestic consumption, which is still rising even as other parts of the economy, such as manufacturing, struggle.

 "These are new-economy, creative companies, and investors will be excited about that, in stark contrast to many Chinese-listed shares that are more traditional state-owned-enterprise-type firms,” said Arthur Kwong, head of Asia Pacific equities at fund manager BNP Paribas Investment Partners in Hong Kong, who manages $1.8 billion in assets.